 To learn how to gear up quickly and approach a character's progression in general, check out our Beginner Seasonal Guide.
-It includes advice and tactics related to gambling Blood Shards, doing Bounties, Regular, Greater and Challenge Rifts, and using Kanai's Cube for easy upgrades.
+It includes advice and tactics related to gambling Blood Shards, doing Bounties, Normal (up to T16) Rifts, Greater and Challenge Rifts, and using Kanai's Cube for easy upgrades.

 Certain items can be targeted through the completion of bounties or boss kills.
 The following is a list of such items, in order of importance for the class.

 - Ring of Royal Grandeur is a legendary from Act I caches that reduces the number of set items required for set bonuses by one.
 While it might not be immediately useful, obtaining powerful bonuses (such as the 4- and 6-piece set bonuses of any set) as early as possible for a huge spike in character power is an opportunity you should not pass up.
 Doing bounties will be inevitable for crafting materials anyway, so optimize your farming time and get this ring as soon as possible.

 - Avarice Band is an Act III cache legendary ring that extends your pickup radius by up to 30 yards as you pick up gold.
 This unassuming bonus has the potential to turn in the strongest source of defense during normal rifts due to its synergy with Boon of the Hoarder and Goldwrap.
 Their powers combined, they can render your character practically invulnerable even in the highest of Torment difficulties.